markbleichert/weather-assesment/README.md

 ## How to run locally

-First checkout the repository (`$ https://github.com/markbleichert/weather-assesment.git`) or download it as a [ZIP file](https://github.com/markbleichert/weather-assesment/archive/master.zip).
+First checkout the repository (`$ git clone https://github.com/markbleichert/weather-assesment.git`) or download it as a [ZIP file](https://github.com/markbleichert/weather-assesment/archive/master.zip).

 Then install dependencies: